 60fps Vs 30fps Video Recording on Mobile Phones

-After discussing the difference between 30 FPS and 60 FPS video recording in general cases, now, let’s talk about those frame rates recording on smartphones. are they the same or there is something unlike?
+After discussing the difference between 30 FPS and 60 FPS video recording in general cases, now, let’s talk about those frame rates recording on smartphones.
+Are they the same or there is something unlike?

 On cell phones, the preset video recording frame rates are usually 30 and 60 FPS with few reaching 120 or even 240 FPS.
 Which one to choose?
-Before making your decision, you need to consider the following aspect.
+Before making your decision, you need to consider the following aspects.

 # Image Quality